mahouboy23/IB-notes/UC ESSAY 1.md

 - I was 13 years old

 properties:
-- The
+- In paragraph 1, the author defines leadership in **an unconventional way**.
-- Structure to follow :1.
-Challenges + Effects (⅓ of PIQ) / 2.
-What I did about it (⅓ of PIQ) / 3.
-What I learned (⅓ of PIQ)
+- Structure to follow :1. - _Challenge_ (the Problem You Solved) (⅓ of PIQ) / 2. - _What I Did About It_ (What I Did and Impact I Had) (⅓ of PIQ) / 3. - _What I Learned_ (Lessons Learned/Skills I Gained, and How I Applied What I Learned) (⅓ of PIQ)
-- **Make sure to address how the challenge impacted your academics**, since the prompt asks about this.
+- Talk about how different actions connect to and taught you about different values and insights regarding leadership
+example:
+Evolving robotics club and encouraging debate → pushed back against stereotypes, learned to listen without moralizing or judgement
+Learning to listen first → invite dialogue; better at controlling momentum with debate team or basketball, help team maintain composure and resolve
 - **makes the challenge very clear**.
 - **makes the effects/impacts very clear**.
 - **quickly transitions from the challenges/effects to describing what he did about them**.